-The M4D platform seeks to facilitate peer-to-peer support and gives is M4D Net members the opportunity to launch queries’ to the network – for example asking practical questions about the implementation of an migration and development project or asking for further information on a certain topic relating to migration and development.
+The M4D platform seeks to facilitate peer-to-peer support and give M4D Net members the opportunity to launch queries to the network – for example asking practical questions about the implementation of a migration and development project or asking for further information on a certain topic relating to migration and development.

 By responding to a query on the M4D Net, you are sharing knowledge that may be applied by others when faced with a similar problem.

-Responses to queries are posted on the M4D Net and cross-posted to other knowledge platforms and are gathered together in a ‘consolidated reply’ which is shared with all members.
+Responses to queries are posted on the M4D Net and cross-posted to other knowledge platforms, as well as gathered together in a ‘consolidated reply’ which is shared with all members.